Capblancq/Demography-Adaptation-Picea-rubens/README.md

 ### Red Spruce project
 ----------------------

-1. Folder "Whole Exome Sequencing" contains all the scripts used to produce the results and figures described in Capblancq et al. 2020 (DOI:10.1111/eva.12985 , https://doi.org/10.1111/eva.12985)
+1. Folder "Whole-Exome-Sequencing" contains all the scripts used to produce the results and figures described in Capblancq et al. 2020 (DOI:10.1111/eva.12985 , https://doi.org/10.1111/eva.12985)

-2. Folder "Fitness traits and genetic parameters" contains all the scripts used to produce the results and figures described in Capblancq et al. XX (XX)
+2. Folder "Fitness-Traits-Genetics" contains all the scripts used to produce the results and figures described in Capblancq et al. XX (XX)